 Elimination of waste and reduction in the time cycles are the goals of Lean while Six Sigma focuses on improving quality and reducing variability.
 The goal of any business is to maximize shareholder value.
 This can be achieved by reduction in cost, increase in quality, increase in process speed, a better return on invested capital and improved customer satisfaction.
 When Lean Six Sigma is applied to businesses, there are significant benefits in terms of improved lead time, reduction in costs and enhancement of quality.

-The US Army has adapted the Lean Six Sigma to its growing needs to eliminate waste in time, money and material.
+The US Army has adopted Lean Six Sigma to its growing needs to eliminate waste in time, money and material.
 To this end, the US Army Installation Management Command or IMCOM for short has drawn up a training program for enhancing productivity and reducing costs.

 IMCOM has a training program for bringing about transformation in the US Army through Lean Six Sigma.
 The curriculum includes awareness and conceptual training on how the concept of Lean Six Sigma fits into the overall strategy of the US Army to make it efficient and productive.
 Hands-on understanding of the process is given; participants are imparted knowledge on how to identify projects and select them for the purpose of applying Lean Six Sigma.
 The roles and responsibilities of a Leader are highlighted.
 The curriculum also includes training in tools and skills necessary for effective and efficient implementation of Lean Six Sigma.

-Personnel have divided into Green Belts and Black Belts.
+Personnel have divided into Six Sigma Green Belts and Six Sigma Black Belts.
 Green Belts are taught to be effective team members.
 They are taught the DMAIC concept of Six Sigma.
 DMAIC is the acronym for, Measure, Analyze, Improve and Control.
 Black Belts are those who will use the processes and tools required to implement DMAIC methodology.
 Black Belts are taught through simulation, case studies, exercises and examples.

 The application of Lean Six Sigma in the US Army has resulted in reduction of expenditure and improvement in productivity through contracting, manufacturing, administrative services and recruiting.